gsauthof/user-config/README.md

 ## Rationale

-The overall objectve is to include useful and convenient stuff.
+The overall objective is to include useful and convenient stuff.
 Of course, the files are for a diverse range of applications, however, a few general themes can be derived: